Marjvyas/CLEANBAGE/README.md

 ```

 ### 🎉 That's it!
-After running these commands, open your browser and go to [http://localhost:3000](http://localhost:3000) to see the CleanBage app running locally!
+After running these commands, open your browser and go to [http://localhost:3000](http://localhost:3000) to see the CLEANBAGE app running locally!

 ### 🛠️ Additional Commands